prefixaut/rconv/README.md

 If you still want to use it as library, you can do so as a Git Submodule and import the [entry](./src/entry.nim)-file.

+## Documentation

+For full information of all functions, types, etc., please refer to the [documentation](https://prefixaut.github.io/rconv/theindex.html) from this repositiory.

 ## Usage

 ### Library